wharfkit/website/src/lib/docs/Templates/WalletPlugin.md

 ---
 title: Wallet Plugin Template
-description: A template to streamline the creation of wallet plugins compatible with the Wharf SessionKit.
+description: A template for creating wallet plugins for the Wharf SessionKit.
 category: Templates
 published: true
 order: 2